 Ensemble cast of off-the-wall Warner Brothers characters, appearing in a wide variety of roles.
-Wakko, Yakko, and Dot, who were created by the WB Studios ...
+Mainly staring the Warner Siblings Wakko, Yakko, and Dot, who were created by the WB Studios ...
 See full summary »

 In the city of St. Canard, the people are plagued by the most bizarre criminals, but they have a protector as well, Darkwing Duck.
 This bumbling and egotistical superhero battles evil in that fair city with the help of his dumb pilot sidekick, Launchpad McQuack and his rambunctious adopted daughter, Gosalyn.Written by

 Kenneth Chisholm <email@example.com>

 8 of 9 people found this review helpful.